- Hardcover: 304 pages

 —Billie Joe Armstrong, Green Day

 This page is for the regular edition of the book.
-For the exclusive preorder package with limited edition flier book, click here.
+For the exclusive limited package with flier book, click here.

 Almost Grown is a raw, honest, and often funny account of how a hyperactive kid from Queens made his dreams come true—and the hustlers, sweethearts, misfits, and lifelong friends he met along the way.
-With Malin as its streetwise narrator, the book has more in common with The Basketball Diaries or Just Kids than with the standard rock biography.
-Although music is at the core of Malin’s soul, the memoir welcomes the reader into the tumultuous inner world of a boy from a broken home determined to create a life he could love.
+With Malin as its streetwise narrator, the book has more in common with The Basketball Diaries or Just Kids than with a standard rock memoir.
+Although music is at the core of Malin’s soul, Almost Grown welcomes the reader into the tumultuous inner world of a boy from a broken home determined to create a life he could love.

 In 2023, Malin was struck with a rare spinal stroke that paralyzed him from the waist down.
-The lifelong runner and vegetarian went public with this news—and his fierce resolve to walk again—in an interview with Rolling Stone.
+The longtime runner and vegetarian went public with this news—and his fierce resolve to walk again—in an interview with Rolling Stone.
 The story was picked up by the New York Times, People, CNN, Variety, the Los Angeles Times, and other outlets worldwide.
-The massive outpouring of love and support culminated in the release of Silver Patron Saints: The Songs of Jesse Malin—twenty-eight artists, from Jack Antonoff to Bruce Springsteen, covering his songs to raise money for his recovery.
-On December 1 and 2, 2024, Malin gave his first public performances since his stroke, taking the stage for two sold-out concerts hosted by actors Michael Imperioli and Mary-Louise Parker at New York’s Beacon Theatre.
-Malin’s sold-out theatrical production, Silver Manhattan: A Musical Memoir of Survival, is debuting at the Gramercy Theatre in New York in September 2025.
+The massive outpouring of love and support culminated in the release of Silver Patron Saints: The Songs of Jesse Malin—with twenty-eight celebrated artists covering his songs to raise money for his recovery.
+On December 1 and 2, 2024, Malin gave his first public performances since his stroke, taking the stage for two sold-out concerts at New York’s Beacon Theatre.

 Debra Devi coauthored the multi-award-winning memoir Goodbye Homeboy with Steve Mariotti (foreword by Wes Moore), which she is developing into a film with producer Richard Baratta (Joker, The Irishman).
 Her book The Language of the Blues (foreword by Dr. John) received the ASCAP Deems Taylor award.
 Devi is a rock musician living in Jersey City, NJ.